What recruiters look for in a LinkedIn profile: 8 tips

 6. Include your web site and blog links

-• Add suitable weblinks to the “Websites” section on your LinkedIn profile
+• Add suitable weblinks to the "Websites" section on

 • This could range from your career blog to your Twitter profile.
 Alternatively, you can also link to a guest blog post you wrote recently.